Randomized Primal-Dual Methods with Adaptive Step Sizes: Introduction

-where $f_i:\cX_i\rightarrow \reals\cup\{+\infty\}$ is convex for all $i\in\cM$ and $h:\cY\rightarrow \reals\cup\{+\infty\}$ is convex (possibly nonsmooth) and $\Phi:\cX\times\cY\rightarrow \reals$ is convex in $\bx$ and concave in $y$ and \sa{satisfies certain differentiability assumptions -- see Assumption~\ref{assum}}. {Our study is motivated by large-scale problems with a \emph{coordinate-friendly} structure~\cite{peng2016coordinate}, i.e., the number of operations to compute the partial-gradient $\grad_{x_i}\Phi(\bx,y)$ should be order of $\sa{n_i/n\approx} 1/m$ fraction of the full-gradient $\grad_\bx\Phi(\bx,y)$ computation.} \sa{Our objective is to design an efficient first-order randomized block-coordinate primal-dual method to compute a saddle point of the structured convex-concave function $\cL$ in~\eqref{eq:original-problem}, and to investigate its convergence properties under mere and strong convexity settings.}
+{Our study is motivated by large-scale problems with a \emph{coordinate-friendly} structure~\cite{peng2016coordinate}, i.e., {for any $i\in\cM$,} the {amount of work} to compute the partial-gradient $\grad_{x_i}\Phi(\bx,y)$ {is} ${m_i/m\approx} 1/M$ fraction of the {work required for the} full-gradient $\grad_\bx\Phi(\bx,y)$ computation.} {Our objective is to design an efficient first-order \emph{randomized} block-coordinate primal-dual method to compute a saddle point of the structured convex-concave function $\cL$ in~\eqref{eq:original-problem}, and to investigate its convergence properties under \emph{mere} and \emph{strong convexity} settings.} \eyh{Typically, the first-order methods rely on the knowledge of global Lipschitz constants to select an appropriate step-size {with} a convergence guarantee.
+In practical settings, such {constants may not be readily available or it can be difficult to compute them}; hence, one may need to {consider} line-search methods.
+Since \emph{exact} line-search methods are often difficult to implement, one practical avenue is to adopt backtracking to estimate the \emph{local} Lipschitz {constants}, {which usually leads to larger steps}.
+Hence, in this paper, we propose a randomized block-coordinate primal-dual algorithm with \emph{backtracking} to efficiently solve {the} SP problem {in}~\eqref{eq:original-problem}.}

-There are many problems arising in machine learning that may be cast as \eqref{eq:original-problem}; a particularly important example is the regularized convex optimization problem with nonlinear constraints, i.e.,
+{Before we discuss important applications, it should be emphasized that \eqref{eq:original-problem} covers regularized convex optimization problems with nonlinear constraints as a special case\footnote{{We can show that Assumption~\ref{assum} is satisfied for this example through arguing that the dual iterate sequence of the proposed method is almost surely bounded.
+Thus, one does not need the boundedness of dual domain to argue for the existence of global constants $\{L_{x_i x_i}\}_{i\in\cM}$, instead bounded dual sequence is sufficient for our proof arguments.}}, i.e.,}